Serving

 Salt

 1. Cut PORK into very narrow strips.
-Mix with All Marinade Items and set aside.
+Mix all Marinade items, massage into Pork and set aside.

 2. Soak DRIED MUSHROOMS in hot water for about 30 minutes.